sendgrid/docs/content/docs/for-developers/sending-email/authentication.md

  show: true
 ---

 SendGrid supports both Bearer and Basic authentication, depending on the SendGrid functionality you are using.
-In addition to Bearer API key authentication, SendGrid offers two-factor authentication (2FA) to improve security.
+In addition to Bearer API key authentication, SendGrid recommends two-factor authentication (2FA) to improve security.

 ## API key (recommended)